The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 Try the Compound Interest Calculator with $20, $25, or $35 weekly contributions.
 Then use the Savings Goal Calculator if your real aim is a buffer, holiday, or deposit rather than a hypothetical future number.

-The idea works best when it is used as a behavioural lens, not a lecture.
+The idea works best when it's used as a behavioural lens, not a lecture.

-For example, a daily coffee habit can be useful if it helps you ask:
+For example, a daily coffee habit is a useful prompt to ask:

 - What am I spending on autopilot?